cado-security/product-help/docs/cado-response/guides/cross-account-creation.md

     - A **trust relationship** to the primary account.
 - An IAM policy named `CadoResponseCrossAccountPolicy` in your primary account where Cado Response is installed.

-:::info
+:::warning
+The naming convention of the IAM policy `CadoResponseCrossAccountPolicy` is important.
+This name should not be changed.
-This will list the cross-account roles available to Cado Response.
+This policy allows Cado Response to list the cross-account roles available.
 It must be attached to your Cado instance role
 :::

 ![Secondary Account Access](/img/secondary.png)